erichlof/AsteroidPatrol3D/README.md

 To Do
 -----
 * nothing much, just MAKE A 3D ASTEROIDS GAME FROM SCRATCH! - ha ha :)
-* Add multiple asteroids that break apart when shot, and also teleport if they cross arena boundaries
+* Add multiple asteroids that break apart when shot
+* Make explosion effect when asteroids are shot
 * Add UFO saucer that can be shot at (and UFO can shoot back!)
+* Asteroids must collide with each other, UFO saucer, and of course your ship
-* Add Space-themed background SkyBox (maybe just off-Earth or off-Mars, so we can see a planet in the distance)
+* * Add Space-themed background SkyBox (maybe just off-Earth or off-Mars, so we can see a planet in the distance)
-* Add ability for Asteroids to collide with each other, UFO, and of course your ship
 * Possibly add a player ship model and pull the camera back and slightly up, for a 3rd-person playing experience
 * Add 3D spatial sound FX to surround the player from all angles